bxparks/AceTime/USER_GUIDE.md

 time zone after initialization, then this can be `<1>` (although in this case, you may not even want to use the `ZoneManager`).
-If your app allows the user to dynamically change the time zone (e.g. from a menu of time zones), then this should be at least `<2>` (to allow the system to compare the old time zone to the new time zone selected by the user).
+If your app allows the user to dynamically change the time zone (e.g. from a menu of time zones), then this should be at least `<2>`.
+This allows the system to maintain 2 active `ZoneProcessors` to quickly compare the old time zone to the new time zone selected by the user.
 In general, the `CACHE_SIZE` should be set to the number of timezones displayed to the user concurrently, plus an additional 1 if the user is able to change the timezone dynamically.

 <a name="ZoneManagerCreation"></a>
 #### ZoneManager Creation

-If you decide to use the default registries, there are 4 possible configurations of the ZoneManager constructors as shown below.
-The following also shows the number of zones and links supported by each configuration, as well as the flash memory consumption of each configuration, as determined by [MemoryBenchmark](examples/MemoryBenchmark).
-These numbers are correct as of v1.6 with TZDB version 2021a:
+The ZoneManager object (except for `ManualZoneManager`) is initialized with a zone registry and its zone cache, like this:

 ```C++
 static const uint8_t CACHE_SIZE = 2; // tuned for application